 |

-Aim: Evaluation of awareness of source of radiation, radiation hazards and radiation protection among final year medical students in tertiary care medical college hospital.
+Aim: Evaluation of awareness of source of radiation, radiation hazards and radiation protection among final year medical students in Tertiary Care Medical College Hospital.

 Materials and Methods: This was a cross-sectional observational type of study in which total 136 final MBBS students were issued a questionnaire consisting of 12 multiple choice questions including demographic data, awareness about source of radiation, radiation hazard, protection issues and knowledge about radiation dose levels of common radiological examinations.
 All questions were multiple choice types with answers containing 2 to 9 choices having only one correct answer.
-The questionnaire was prepared by authors and their answers were validated by various faculties of department of radiodiagnosis by peer review methods.
-This questionnaire was given in a print out form.
+The questionnaire was prepared by authors and their answers were validated by various faculties of Department of Radiodiagnosis by peer review methods.
+This questionnaire was given in a physical form.
 The obtained data were analysed using statistical software (descriptive statistics used).
 As homogenous group of final year medical students were analysed, no scoring and no statistical test were needed.

 Conclusion: Medical students have good awareness about radiation protection, with a specific gap of knowledge concerning source of radiation, biological effect of radiation and radiation hazards.
 Undergraduate teaching curriculum must include comprehensive knowledge about radiation hazards and radiation safety.